still-dreaming-1/vim-project-tags/README.md

 **Languages**

-Out of the box, this only automatically generates tags for JavaScript and PHP.
+Out of the box, this only automatically generates tags for JavaScript, PHP, and VimL/Vimscript.
 But you can easily use this plugin with other ctags compatible languages just by specifying file extensions you want to work with.
 Just call the `project_tags#add_extension()` function in your config and pass it a string with the file extension of the language you want to create tags for.
 Alternatively, you can also pass in a list of file extentions to add support for multiple languages at once.
 This only works for languages that rely on a single file extension.
 In other words, it won't work with c because it is split between .c and .h files.
 Here is an example that adds support for python:

 `call project_tags#add_extension('py')`